alishersadikov/notification-service/README.md

 # notification-service
-A service that enables sending message
+A service that enables sending messages